AustEcon/bitsv/docs/source/guide/intro.rst

 Origins
 -------
-BitSv is a fork of the library Bit by `Ofek Lev`_.
+BitSV is a fork of the library Bit by `Ofek Lev`_.
 What follows is his story of the origins:

 Python's Bit story was pretty bleak.
 All libraries in use prior to Bit were marred by unfriendly APIs, lack of testing, lack of documentation, lack of